Introducing Climate Change and Green Transition into Macroeconomic Analysis

 About this learning event

-This workshop aims to strengthen participants’ analytical capacities while providing valuable insights to monetary policymakers and financial stability officials to make informed decisions.
-As climate and nature-related risks represent a new type of systemic threat, understanding their financial implications is crucial.
-These risks can create significant financial disruptions for institutions and have lasting, potentially irreversible impacts.
+This workshop aims to strengthen participants’ analytical capacities and equips policymakers across central banks, ministries of finance, and ministries of environment to make informed decisions on climate and green transition.
+As climate and nature-related risks represent a new type of systemic threat, understanding their financial and fiscal implications is crucial.
+These risks can create significant disruptions for institutions and have lasting, potentially irreversible impacts.

 Climate change and green transition can pose far-reaching macroeconomic consequences, affecting key sectors such as agriculture, energy, transportation and public health.
-Beyond potential direct physical damage, they generate transition risks such as stranded fossil fuel assets, labour market disruption, and inflationary pressures from carbon pricing, as well as systemic financial risks that can destabilize banking systems and insurance markets.
+Beyond potential direct physical damage, they generate transition risks such as labour market disruption, inflationary pressures from carbon pricing, as well as systemic financial risks that can destabilize public finances, banking systems and insurance markets.
 These compounding risks threaten long-term growth, fiscal stability and development prospects.

 Who should attend